TornikeAm/Lane_Lines_and_Car_Detection/README.md

 # Lane_Lines_and_Car_Detection
+## The project is done on a very challenging Video.
 ## Faster R-CNN
 ![Faster RCNN](https://user-images.githubusercontent.com/82511782/146067210-19adab46-54dd-4e83-bb5b-de7daab5e700.png)

 The architecture of Faster R-CNN consists of 2 modules :

-1. RPN, for Generating region proposals
+1)RPN,for Generating region proposals.
-2.Fast R-CNN for detecting objects in proposed regions.
+2)Fast R-CNN for detecting objects in proposed regions.

 The input images are HxWxDepth Tensors which are passed to CNN up until intermediate layer.
 This returns Convolutional Feature Map of the image.